meower-media/docs/docs/api/cloudlink/commands/authpswd.md

 :::warning

-This page is out of date
+This page is out of date, use [/auth/login](https://docs.meower.org/api/rest#/operations/post_login) from the REST api instead.

 :::